 Although my degrees are in Chemistry, I really enjoy tutoring physics and statistics.
 Those two subjects are notorious for producing a fair amount of anxiety in students, so I relish in showing how manageable physics and statistics can be for anyone.
 I help students learn how to overcome their anxieties by guiding them to become better problem solvers.
 The problem solving skills they will develop under my tutelage will be useful not only in those subjects but carry over to other academic subjects and life in general.

 My academic background includes graduating from Loyola University Chicago with a BA in Chemistry and Physics minor.
 I received a MS in Chemistry from Carnegie Mellon University specializing in Theoretical/Physical Chemistry.
 I will be starting a Master’s program in the fall for Data Science at IIT.
 During that time, I will continue to tutor.
 When I am not "nerding" out on programming and science, I relax over video games, board games with friends, and playing the piano.

-Carnegie Mellon University - MS, Chemistry
+Graduate Degree: Carnegie Mellon University - Master of Science, Chemistry

 Playing piano, video games and board games.
 Enjoys reading early 20th century fiction.